 For Filling

-- 1 pound ground pork chopped pork is used traditionally
+- 1/2 pound ground pork finely chopped pork is more traditional

 - 1/2 teaspoon thyme